 What we do

-We believe that alliances between organisations are essential to improving lives by changing the system.
+We believe alliances, partnerships, coalitions and collaborations are essential to improving lives by changing the system.

 By creating diverse coalitions of voluntary and community organisations, local authorities, social enterprises, unions, universities, funders, schools and other, we can build the peer support, shared power, and ‘collective bravery’ needed to change the system.

 Inspired by the Sydney Alliance, we bring together partner organisations, provide a structure and environment that enables everyone to have a voice, to trust each other enough to disagree and debate, and to work together to tackle the problems that are bigger than any one organisation can solve.

 We believe that 'the thing we call leadership' is at heart about enabling a group to achieve a shared purpose.
 It's about the group.
 And it's about the shared goal.

 However, much modern leadership practice continues to place too much focus on 'the leader' - the person in a position of authority.
 And this proves to be detrimental, both to the overall group and to the group's ability to achieve its shared purpose.

 We offer a different kind of approach, so we call it 'anti-leadership.'
 We work fundamentally with groups, rather than with individuals.
 Our training does not focus on ‘the person at the top’ but on helping entire groups (teams, organisations) become more effective at achieving their shared purpose.